Days

 Why Synod Assembly?

 The Synod Assembly is the annual gathering of all 160 congregations of the Western North Dakota Synod.
 We gather together for worship, education, celebration, and to do the business of this synod.
 The 2025 Synod Assembly will be held in Minot, ND.
-The newly renovated Grand Oasis Hotel will be our host.
+Event location details will be shared as they become available.

 Who attends Synod Assembly?